-- 1. Part of the programme, the concentration, comprises 5 courses with a total study load of 25 credits and 2 skills training with a total study load of 5 credits as listed in Appendix I (table colour blue). - 2.
-The student has to choose the concentration before the 1st of June in the academic year preceding the year in which the concentration will start. - 3.
-All concentration courses and skills training are advanced level. - 4.
+- 1. Part of the programme, the concentration, comprises 5 courses with a total study load of 25 credits and 2 skills courses with a total study load of 5 credits as listed in Appendix I (table colour blue). - 2.
+The student must choose and register for the concentration before the 1st of June in the academic year preceding the year in which the concentration will start. - 3.
+All concentration courses and skills courses are advanced level. - 4.
 The Bachelor Thesis Project is the concluding advanced-level educational unit of the programme with a total credit value of 25 credits. - 5.
-The student needs at least 120 ECTS before being allowed to start the thesis project.
+The student needs at least 120 ECTS before being allowed to start the thesis project, see also Article 5.3.